asantra1/devops-challenge-master/README.md

 - Git

 ### Deployment steps
 For the sake of simplicity, no CI/CD pipeline is built here.
-The automation scripts written using terraform needs to be run on a bastion host or a local machine.
+The automation scripts written using terraform need to be run on a bastion host or a local machine.

 1. AWS S3 bucket, DynamoDB creation - Clone the GitHub repository and go to the root folder.
 ```